ClearingHouse/ClearingHouse/README.md

 in the value of a feed entails a two‐point increase (decrease) in the value of the contract for the bull (bear).

-CFDs have no target value and Equal/NotEqual Bets cannot be leveraged.
+CFDs have no target value, and Equal/NotEqual Bets cannot be leveraged.
 However, for two Bets to be matched, their leverage levels, deadlines and target values must be identical.
 Otherwise, they are matched the same way that orders are, except a Bet’s *odds* are the multiplicative inverse of an order’s price (odds = wager/counterwager): each Bet is matched, if possible, to the open Bet with the highest odds, as much as possible.

-0 is not a valid target value, and Bet Matches (contracts) are not affected by broadcasts with a null value.
+Target values must be non‐negative, and Bet Matches (contracts) are not affected by broadcasts with a value of -1.

 Bets cannot have a deadline later that the timestamp of the last broadcast of the feed that they refer to.

 Bets expire the same way that orders do, i.e. after a particular number of blocks.
 Bet Matches expire 2016 blocks after a block is seen with a block timestamp after its deadline.

 Betting fees are proportional to the initial wagers, not the earnings.

+* Because of the block time, and the non‐deterministic way in which transactions are ordered in the blockchain, all contracts must be not be incrementally settled, but the funds in question must be immediately put into escrow, and there must be a settlement date.
+Otherwise, one could see a price drop coming, and ‘fight’ to hide the funds that were going to be deducted.

+* feed fees

 ### Dividend